-- ▶ Web information retrieval and data mining (2IMW15)

-- ▶ Foundations of Data Mining (2IMW30)

 - Database technology (2IMW20)

 - Data Engineering (2IMW10)

 - Adaptive web-based systems (2IMW25)

 - Capita selecta web engineering (2IMW05)

 - Seminar web engineering (2IMW00)

-8.2 Research groups in the IE&IS department relevant for BIS
+10.2 Research groups in the IE&IS department relevant for BIS

-Students in the BIS program can do a graduation project in any of the Computer Science research groups mentioned in Section 8.1.
+Students in the BIS program can do a graduation project in any of the Computer Science research groups mentioned in Section 10.1.
 In addition, a project is possible in two research groups in the IE&IS department.

-8.2.1 Information Systems (IE&IS-IS)
+10.2.1 Information Systems (IE&IS-IS)